 Faculty and staff utilize academic status reports to provide student feedback over the course of the academic semester and year.
 Academic status reports may be used to identify students who are struggling academically or professionally or to recognize students who are exceeding in coursework.
 Academic advisors and faculty mentors may access ASRs to provide students with valuable insight into performance improvement: https://students.asu.edu/asrr.

-Students are allowed to register for a maximum of 18 credits per semester.
-To register for more than the maximum allowable, students may petition the Thunderbird School of Global Management Standards Committee through their program director.
+Students are allowed to register for a maximum of 18 credit hours per semester.
+To register for more than the maximum allowable, students may petition the Thunderbird School of Global Management academic advisor.
 No student should assume that a petition for overload will be granted.
-For more information, students should see https://catalog.asu.edu/course_load.
+For more information, students should review https://catalog.asu.edu/course_load.

 Transfer credits from other institutions may be accepted and applied based on the student’s major.
 Credit is granted for transferred courses deemed equivalent to corresponding courses in the selected program of study, subject to grade and ASU resident credit requirements.
 No grades less than “C” (2.00) transfer to ASU.
 Credits transferred from a community college or two-year institution are applied as lower-division credits.
 The Thunderbird School of Global Management recommends that students work closely with their academic advisor to determine the process for applying pertinent transfer credit hours to their program of study.
 For more information on the transfer process and a list of the courses transferable to the various degree programs, students should consult their advisor and refer to the ASU transfer tools at https://admission.asu.edu/transfer.